ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T6

-- Aetherial Manipulation (20 MP) - Instantly teleport yourself to an ally, across all distances and dimensional boundaries, if the ally is willing.
+- Aetherial Manipulation (20 MP) (self-only) - Instantly teleport yourself to an ally, across all distances and dimensional boundaries, if the ally is willing.
 - Balance (18 MP) (single) - Calculate the difference between your current and maximum HP.
 Deal this much magical non-elemental damage.
 Magic Defense is ignored.
 - Quick (24 MP) (single) - Causes Quick status (1).
 - Rescue (20 MP) (single) - Instantly teleport an ally to you, across all distances and dimensional boundaries, if the ally is willing.
-- Return (30 MP) - Exit a combat, building, or dungeon.
+- Return (30 MP) (utility) - Exit a combat, building, or dungeon.
-- Stopga (60 MP) - Attempt to cause Stop status (4).
+- Stopga (60 MP) (multi) - Attempt to cause Stop status (4).

 ### Time Magic T7

 - Demi (33 MP) - Attempt to cut the target's current HP in half.
 Magic Defense is not applied.
 This is considered a gravity effect.
 - Diskaja (9 MP) (utility) - creates a floating disk that can be towed to carry house-sized loads at a vehicle pace for a day
 - Reflectga (50 MP) (single/multi) - Causes Reflect status (20).
-- Regenaga (60 MP) (single/multi) - Causes Regen-Plus status (6).
+- Regenaga (60 MP) (single/multi) - Causes Regen-Major status (6).
 - Vanish (24 MP) (single/multi) - Causes Vanish status (4).

 ### Time Magic T8